agkittens/To-do-app/README.md

 # To-do-app
 This is a simple to-do planner application written in Python using the PyQt5 framework.
-The application allows users to create tasks for each day.
+The application allows users to create tasks for each day and add events.

 ![img](https://github.com/agkittens/to-do-app/blob/main/assets/example.PNG?raw=true)